mamaloha means aloha with mama:

-The kahuna David Bray interprets this code as "Come forward, be in unity and harmony with your real self, God, and mankind.
+The kahuna David Bray interprets this code as "Come forward, be in unity and harmony with your real self, Creation, and mankind.
 Be honest, truthful, patient, kind to all life forms, and humble."
 He also stated that to the Hawaiian of old, Aloha meant "God in us."
 So far, within Aloha, we have found an explanation of our place in the world and a code of ethics to help us with our interactions in the world.
 The only thing we are missing is our "prime directive" while we are here, and that too can be found within the root words that make up Aloha.

 alo, 1. sharing 2. in the present oha, joyous affection, joy

 ha, life energy, life, breath.

 Using Hawaiian language grammatical rules, we will translate this literally as "The joyful sharing of life energy in the present" or simply "Joyfully sharing life".
 Let us be kind with mama earth.

 © THE DEEPER MEANING OF ALOHA by Curby Rule